jeanmi151/gaia/README.md

 - the celery worker, for long-running checks

-for now during development those are started by [`run.sh`](run.sh), proper integration via gunicorn/systemd will is the goal
+for now during development those are started by [`run.sh`](run.sh), proper integration via gunicorn/systemd is the goal

 ## configuration